The First Sort of Cold War

 This decision prompted the Russians to enter Afghanistan.

 What the Russians encountered was dozens of small weak Khanates.
-These little 'kingdom' had been set up by the Mongols on their path of conquest.
+These little 'kingdoms' had been set up by the Mongols on their path of conquest.

-The Russians decided to expand their territory by capturing each Khanate and either controlled the local khan or appointed their own leader.
+When the Russians arrived and decided to expand their territory they simply captured each Khanate and either controlled the local khan or appointed their own leader.

 It was sort of the Russian version of 'Manifest Destiny.'